 Directly east of downtown Houston on the shores of the Houston Ship Channel resides the San Jacinto Monument.
 The monument commemorates the key battle of the Texas Revolution—the Battle of San Jacinto.
 It rises more than 567 feet high, eclipsing the Washington Monument by more than 12 feet and proving the adage that everything is bigger in Texas.

 Houston is also home to Space Center Houston, which brings our country’s history of out-of-this-world space exploration to the wide eyes and fingertips of both adults and children.
 Take Interstate 45 southeast, and you'll find Space Center Houston about halfway toward Galveston.

 Houston is filled with countless activities worthy of any road trip, and you could spend days exploring all the city has to offer.
 But the beach is calling, so next make your way south about an hour to Galveston.

 Galveston is a mix of history and entertainment, beginning with the historic Strand District.
 Home to one of the country’s largest concentrations of Victorian buildings, the Strand is Galveston’s entertainment hub lined with restaurants and shops.
-Nearby, Bishop’s Palace is one of the few buildings in Galveston to survive the devastating 1900 hurricane.
+Nearby, the Bishop’s Palace is one of the few buildings in Galveston to survive the devastating 1900 hurricane.
 Before leaving Galveston, families will love to stop at Galveston’s Pleasure Pier.
 It features carnival rides and games, an arcade, shops and more.

 No matter where your Texas coastal road trip takes you, you’ll discover incredible beaches, adventure, history, entertainment and more.
 So hit the road, and remember to drive friendly, the Texas way.